nathanyapipro/Q-A/README.md

 - `/client` - everything related to the web browser: the react components, routes, etc
 - `/server` - everything related to running the server: the middlewares, PostGraphile configuration, SSR, integration tests, etc

-# Tools
+# Stack & Tooling

-- PostGraphile (obviously) to turn our database into a GraphQL API, and to output the GraphQL schema for other tools
+- Typescript
-- React for rendering
+- React for rendering client (preferably hook based patterns)
-- Typescript (client only for now ^^)
 - Apollo Client to consume this GraphQL API and manage caching
 - Apollo CLI to autogen the clients graphql data Types
+- Express to implement server
+- PostGraphile (obviously) to turn our database into a GraphQL API, and to output the GraphQL schema for other tools
+- Sqitch for performing db migrations
 - Prettier for consistent code formatting
 - Commitizen for consistent git commits
-- Express.js to implement our server
-- Sqitch for performing migrations

 # Getting Started